About the Role

 Main Job Tasks and Responsibilities

-Coordinate assigned program activities with interrelated priorities of other programs, departments, or staff to ensure optimum efficiency and compliance with appropriate policies, procedures, and specifications.
+- Coordinate activities of ECP projects with inter-related activities of other Center programs and staff to ensure optimum efficiency and compliance with appropriate policies, procedures and specifications.

 Education and Experience

-Proficiency in MS WORD, MS EXCEL and MS PowerPoint
+- Proficiency in MS Word, Excel, and PowerPoint

 Job Type: Full-time